Position: Assistant Coach

 A native of Adrian, Mich., See played professionally for the Chillicothe Paints in the Frontier (Independent) League for three years (2001-03).
 During his final season, he led the team with eight saves while also serving as the team’s bullpen coach.

-See, married to wife, Shauna, graduated from Ohio in 2002 with a bachelor’s degree in sport industry and earned a master’s degree in coaching education from Ohio in 2003.
+See and his wife, Shauna, have a daughter, Vail.
+He graduated from Ohio in 2002 with a bachelor’s degree in sport industry and earned a master’s degree in coaching education from Ohio in 2003.
 See was born Jan.
 20, 1979 in Cumberland, Md.

 March 19, 2019

 March 18, 2019